workshops ~ in person

 Who is this series for?

-Everyone is welcome.
-These exercises can be done for those writing non-fiction or fiction.
+Beginning through seasoned writers welcome.
+These exercises can be done for those writing non-fiction or fiction (though I tend to use non-fiction examples).
 This workshop can help you create new work or approach old stories that haven’t quite worked in the way that you have tried to tell them.
 This series is especially for anyone who is looking to (gasp!) have fun with their writing practice (again).

 PAST WORKSHOPS